snuq/Script-Shortcut/Readme.md

-## Editing The Panel
+# Editing The Panel:
-You will need at least one python script, these can be downloaded from the 'buttons' directory above, or found anywhere.
+You will need at least one python script, these can be downloaded from the 'buttons' directory above, or found anywhere python scripts are found.
 Any python script that can be run in Blender should work as a button, but be careful with scripts that are designed as an addon, running them multiple times may cause menus or button panels to appear multiple times.

 The 'Script Shortcuts' panel will start out as empty, with only an 'Edit' checkbox showing, clicking this will switch the panel to edit mode.